apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 This password encoding method, combines the private Salt and the public salt which it prepends to the password before hashing.
 If multiple iterations are used, the bytecode Hash of the first iteration is rehashed without the salt values.
 The final hash is converted to Hex before comparing it to the database value.

-To learn more about this topic, [please review this guide](Database-Authentication.html).

 ```properties
 # cas.authn.jdbc.encode[0].numberOfIterations=0